-Martha Guy is known throughout North Carolina and beyond as an icon and pioneer for women in the banking industry.
+Martha Guy was known throughout North Carolina and beyond as an icon and pioneer for women in the banking industry.
 A native of Newland, Guy served and led Avery County Bank for more than 60 years in every capacity from assistant cashier to president.
 She was inducted into the North Carolina Banking Hall of Fame in 2010 and has been honored by the North Carolina Bankers Association with its Legends in Banking Award.

-Guy holds a bachelor’s degree in chemistry from UNC Chapel Hill and an associate degree from Lees-McRae College.
+Guy received a bachelor’s degree in chemistry from UNC Chapel Hill and an associate degree from Lees-McRae College.
 After firmly establishing her banking career, Guy emerged as a community leader and benefactor.
-She has served on the board of the Crossnore School since 1956 and received a governor’s appointment to the Avery County Board of Education during the turbulent period of school integration.
+She served on the board of the Crossnore School since 1956 and received a governor’s appointment to the Avery County Board of Education during the turbulent period of school integration.

 In 2011 Guy received the Honorary Alumni Award from the Appalachian Alumni Association.
 The award ceremony included a video with interviews from former MGSI students, one of whom said, "We joke a little bit that we're like her kids because she really has a huge interest in our success and you can feel that when you meet her the first time."